 Even the starch that manages to get digested results in molecules of maltose, which is — you guessed it — a disaccharide!
 This maltose also goes undigested due to a lack of the enzyme disaccharidase and becomes additional food for Candida.

 Therefore, when one follows the Candida Diet and yet still consumes some grains and starches, food molecules that are not fully digested continue to putrefy and inflame.
 This provides food for Candida thereby preventing healing even if some improvement is noted from the removal of all sugars.

 What is the Best Diet for Candida?

 In conclusion, it is best not to waste your time with the Candida Diet.
 It doesn’t work in the majority of cases and you will ultimately feel frustrated in your efforts to heal over the long term.

 The best diets for healing and sealing the gut wall and permanently rebalancing the gut environment are the GAPS Diet, Autoimmune Paleo (AIP) or the very similar SCD (Specific Carbohydrate) Diet.
 And the one tip from the Candida Diet to include while you’re on GAPS, AIP or SCD diets?
 Pau d’Arco tea!

-To read more about GAPS, click here for an introductory post on healing autoimmune disease effectively.
+To read more about GAPS, check out this introductory post on healing autoimmune disease effectively.
 Also, the post The Five Most Common GAPS Diet Mistakes is a review of the most common pitfalls of this approach to gut healing.